digitaldisarray/digitaldisarray/README.md

 ## Hello! 👋
+Mainly working on private projects for now.
+Maybe some day they will be public.

 <!--
 **digitaldisarray/digitaldisarray** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.